 After the war, the poison was disposed of and the laboratory animals were set loose.
 With no natural predators native to the island, they quickly spread and now there are hundreds of tame rabbits roaming around.
+However, others assert that these are not the testing bunnies, but rabbits that were released just for the new park that developed on the island.
 In 1988, the two room gas plant was converted into the Poison Gas Museum and opened to educate the Japanese people about the role the island played during the Second World War.

 The island is also home to the Chusi Powerline Crossing, Japan’s largest electricity pylon.
 No cats or dogs are allowed on the island.

 Know Before You Go